jamen/gulp-pug-1/README.md

 ========
 > Gulp plugin for compiling Pug templates.

-A _version agnostic_ Gulp plugin for compiling Pug templates.
+A Gulp plugin for compiling Pug templates.
 In order to use, you must install a version of `pug` alongside `gulp-pug`...
 This is so `gulp-pug` can rely on the version of `pug` that you want.

 ## Installation
 ```shell